gdbroman/broman.blog/posts/senses.md

 But learning new tech doesn't have to be taxing.

-Sense-based learning has helped me decrease effort:
+*Sense-based learning* can cut the effort in half (it did for me).

-## Step 1.
+## Technique 1.
 Minimal Viable Code Snippet

 Find the smallest possible code snippet that examplifies the theory you're learning, and get it to run it locally.